 \subsubsection{Spectral analysis}

-We have performed a 1D spectral analysis using the \texttt{Gammapy} \citep{2017ICRC...35..766D} package, adopting the source coordinates reported by \citet{2021ApJ...919L..22C}.
-As LST-1 is in the commissioning phase and the analysis software and methods are still under intensive development, we performed only a preliminary 2D analysis using an acceptance model taken from real LST data, which was then used to correct for radial dependencies in the background models in \texttt{Gammapy}.
-The results of the 2D analysis can be found in Appendix~\ref{sec_appendix}, but detailed analysis of the source morphology is left for future studies.
+We performed a 1D spectral analysis using the \texttt{Gammapy} \citep{2017ICRC...35..766D} package, adopting the source coordinates reported by \citet{2021ApJ...919L..22C}.
+As LST-1 is in the commissioning phase and the analysis software and methods are still under intensive development, we only performed a preliminary 2D analysis using an acceptance model taken from real LST data, which was then used to correct for radial dependencies in the background models in \texttt{Gammapy}.
+The results of the 2D analysis can be found in Appendix~\ref{sec_appendix}, but a detailed analysis of the source morphology is left for future studies.

-The 1D spectral analysis was performed in the energy range of 100 GeV to 100 TeV, using reflected region background method to estimate the number of background events in the signal region.
-We assumed the source spectrum to follow a single power law (PL) defined as $\mathrm{d}N/\mathrm{d}E = N_0 (E/E_0)^{-\Gamma}$, with fixed reference energy $E_0 = 1 \, \mathrm{TeV}$.
-Having no morphological information and no sign of a potential source extension in the LST-1 data, the best-fit spectral parameters were found under the point-like source assumption.
+The 1D spectral analysis was performed in the energy range of 100 GeV to 100 TeV using the `reflected regions background' method to estimate the number of background events in the signal region.
+We assumed the source spectrum to follow a single PL defined as $\mathrm{d}N/\mathrm{d}E = N_0 (E/E_0)^{-\Gamma}$, with fixed reference energy $E_0 = 1 \, \mathrm{TeV}$.
+Having no morphological information and no sign of a potential source extension in the LST-1 data, the best-fit spectral parameters were found under the assumption of a point-like source.
 The resulting spectral parameters are listed in Table~\ref{tab_sp_fit}.
-Despite the large statistical uncertainties, the resulting photon indices suggest relatively hard spectrum in the TeV range.
-We estimated systematic uncertainty due to the energy resolution on the fitted photon index $\Gamma$ to be $\sim 2 \%$, and it is therefore negligible compared to the statistical uncertainty.
+Despite the large statistical uncertainties, the resulting photon indices suggest a relatively hard spectrum in the TeV range.
+We estimated the systematic uncertainty due to the energy resolution on the fitted photon index $\Gamma$ to be $\sim 2 \%$; this is negligible compared to the statistical uncertainty.

-We also performed a joint likelihood fit of the LST-1 data and LHAASO flux-points to find out the spectrum of the source in the multi-GeV to multi-TeV range.
-Provided the hard TeV and soft multi-TeV spectrum, we considered as spectral shape a power law with an exponential cutoff (ECPL), defined as $\mathrm{d}N/\mathrm{d}E = N_0 (E/E_0)^{-\Gamma} \exp(-E/E_\mathrm{cutoff})$.
-The best fit parameters are listed in Table~\ref{tab_sp_fit}.
+We also performed a joint likelihood fit of the LST-1 data and LHAASO flux points to find the spectrum of the source in the multi-GeV to multi-TeV range.
+Provided the hard TeV and soft multi-TeV spectrum, for the spectral shape, we considered a PL with an exponential cutoff (ECPL) defined as $\mathrm{d}N/\mathrm{d}E = N_0 (E/E_0)^{-\Gamma} \exp(-E/E_\mathrm{cutoff})$.
+The best-fit parameters are listed in Table~\ref{tab_sp_fit}.